Hninyeeko/CS157-DBMS/README.md

 #### Features
 User Authentication: Register new accounts and login securely.
-Lists Management: Create and view shopping lists from the database.
+Lists Management: Create and view shopping lists stored in the database.
 Item Management: Add and view items within lists that are stored in the database.
 Shop Integration: Associate lists with existing shops and view shop details including brands and products.
 Favorites: Add Shops to Favorites and view Favorite Shops.